Optimum Reconfigurable Intelligent Surface Selection for Wireless Networks: Numerical Results

-In Figs. \ref{Fig-4} and \ref{Fig-5}, we investigate the performance for power-law communications scenarios under the optimum and three other different RIS selection schemes as described above.
-In Fig \ref{Fig-4}, we plot the outage probability curves versus the average SNR for $N=8$ and $N=32$ in Fig. \ref{Fig-4-1} and for $\lambda=0.1\text{ and } 2$\,[nodes/unit$^2$] in Fig. \ref{Fig-4-2}.
+In Figs. \ref{Fig-4} and \ref{Fig-5}, we investigate the performance for power-law communications scenarios under the optimum and other different RIS selection schemes as described above.
+In Fig \ref{Fig-4}, we plot the outage probability curves versus the average $\snr$ for $N=8$, $N=32$ and $N=128$ (i.e., see Fig. \ref{Fig-4-1}) and for $\lambda=0.1\text{ and } 2 $ (i.e., see Fig. \ref{Fig-4-2}).
 In Fig. \ref{Fig-4}, analytical curves are obtained by using \eqref{outage2}.
-The perfect agreement between analytical and simulation curves verifies the outage probability expression for the optimum RIS selection scheme in \eqref{outage2}.
-In Fig. \ref{Fig-4-1}, we see the outage probability decreases significantly when the number of elements increases from $8$ to $32$, where a RIS with $N=8$ requires around $15$ times more power than a RIS with $N=32$ to achieve $10^{-3}$ outage probability level.
-For both $N=8 \text{ and } 32$, the optimum scheme has the best performance among four different schemes.
-Among the other three schemes, min-min is the best suboptimal one when the average SNR $\Bar\gamma$ is less than $0$ dB; otherwise, mid-point is the best suboptimal one.
-For example, the optimum scheme only requires around 63\% transmit power that mid-point scheme requires to achieve $10^{-3}$ outage probability level.
+The perfect agreement between analytical and simulation curves verifies the outage probability expression for the optimum RIS selection scheme in \eqref{outage2}. {In Fig. \ref{Fig-4-1}, we also plot max-SNR-instantaneous-channel (max-SNR-IC) scheme that selects the RIS yielding the largest instantaneous SNR based on the instantaneous channels.} In Fig. \ref{Fig-4-1}, we first see the outage probability decreases significantly when the number of elements increases from $8$ to $32$, where an RIS with $N=8$ requires around $15$ times more power than an RIS with $N=32$ to achieve the outage probability level of $10^{-3}$.
+For $N=8, 32\text{ and }128$, the optimum scheme has the best performance among all schemes. {We see that max-SNR-IC slightly outperforms the optimum policy.
+We note that the max-SNR-IC scheme is actually the optimal RIS selection policy, but this scheme is more difficult to be implemented than the optimum scheme proposed in the paper since max-SNR-IC requires the knowledge of instantaneous fading channels of all available RIS-aided links.} Among the other three schemes, min-min is the best suboptimal one when the average $\snr$ $\Bar\gamma$ is less than $0$ dB; otherwise, mid-point is the best suboptimal one.
+For example, the optimum scheme only requires around 63\% transmit power that mid-point scheme requires to achieve the outage probability level of $10^{-3}$.
 Further, min-max always has the worst performance among these four schemes.
-In Fig. \ref{Fig-4-2}, we observe a significant outage probability decrement when the intensity increases from $\lambda=0.1$ to $\lambda=2$.
+In Fig. \ref{Fig-4-2}, we observe a significant decrease in outage probability when the density increases from $\lambda=0.1$ to $\lambda=2$.
 When $\lambda$ is very small as $0.1$, all selection schemes have very similar performance.
-This observation indicates there is a high probability to select the same RIS by different schemes at a very low intensity and the superiority of the optimum scheme is not obvious.
+This observation indicates there is a high probability to select the same RIS by different schemes at a very low RIS density and the superiority of the optimum scheme is not obvious.
 However, the performance gap clearly increases with $\lambda$.
-For example, when $\lambda$ is $2$, the optimum scheme only requires around 32\% transmit power that min-min scheme requires to achieve $10^{-3}$ outage probability level.
+For example, when $\lambda$ is $2$, the optimum scheme only requires around 32\% transmit power that min-min scheme requires to achieve the outage probability level of $10^{-3}$.